reneaas/classes_in_cpp/README.md

 - I've used "m_" in all the class variables.
 This is to distinguish them from the variables we send in.
 As a result, we get a better overview of which variables belong to the class (called member variables), and which variables do not.
   - You can think of "m_" as the analogue to "self." in python, but it's not something you *must* write in C++.
   - It's just a convention so that when other people read your code, they can more easily understand it.
 - All the functions are defined as type *void*.
 This is because we don't really need access to the variables in any way since we're going to create a class function that prints the result to the screen.
-After all, all functions inside the class has access to the variables in under the "private" section.
+After all, all functions inside the class has access to the all member variables that are "private".

 ### The class code